 Modern science's adulation with fungi is relatively recent as humans have been foraging and consuming mushrooms for their health benefits since well before recorded history.
 Our shared struggle for survival has scientists investigating the biological compounds found within mushrooms and how they may help the human body combat bacteria and disease.
 One of the greatest advancements in antibiotic medicine can be attributed to the introduction of penicillin in the 1940’s, a compound which originated from penicillium mold species.
 The lineage of medicinal discoveries spans from our ancient ancestors using polypores as medicine, to the discovery of penicillin, to today’s innovations in cancer treatment.
 These types of discoveries are what continue to make mushrooms, including Chaga, an incredible resource as a natural medicine.

-Today, Chaga is one of the most sought after health tonics in the mushroom world next to Cordyceps, Lions Mane, and Turkey Tail.
+Today, Chaga is one of the most sought after mushrooms for health and wellness next to Cordyceps, Lion's Mane, and Turkey Tail.
 This is because Chaga has a host of medicinal properties, which include essential b-complex vitamins, potassium, and beta glucans (to name a few).
 It’s considered a super-food, packed with antioxidants that help boost immunity, stimulate the production of natural energy, and support overall health.

 Biologically active compounds identified in Chaga: